polysquirrel/BFace/main/src/readme.txt

-As there is no requirement to match the portraits of the same character between games and the files are installed in larger bundles, there is no real need for the directories at this level to contain a single portrait - in fact, as enhanced editions resize the portraits themselves and do not require different sizes, they group the portraits based on broeader criteria.
+As there is no requirement to match the portraits of the same character between games and the files are installed in larger bundles, there is no real need for the directories at this level to contain a single portrait - in fact, as enhanced editions resize the portraits themselves and do not require different sizes, they group the portraits based on broader criteria.

 For the 'unique' subtree, the names here are completely arbitrary, not used in any way by the mod or displayed to the user; the directories can instead group